HankiDesign/DSA/README.md

 - Traversing O(n)
 - Union O(n + m) where n and m are the number of items in each set
 - Intersection O(n) where n is the number of items in the smallest set
-- Disjunction (AKA simetric difference) O(n) where n is the number of items in the smallest set
+- Disjunction (AKA symmetric difference) O(n) where n is the number of items in the smallest set
-- Substraction O(n) where n is the number of items in right side of the operator
+- Subtraction O(n) where n is the number of items in right side of the operator

 ## Hash table
 A  hash table (AKA hash map) is a data structure used to implement an associative array,